paudetseis/RfPy/docs/scripts.rst

 Downloads three-component ('Z', 'N' and 'E') seismograms based on available times of earthquakes and performs `P`-wave receiver function calculation.
 Station selection is specified by a network and station code.
-The database is provided as a pwd dictionary.
+The database is provided as a `~stdb.StDb` dictionary.

 Usage
 -----